CS2103JAN2017-W13-B1/main/docs/UserGuide.md

   Updates the name of task at `index` 1 to "do homework".

 * `update 2 /tag urgent`<br>
-  Updates the tag of the task at `index` 2 to "urgent" and removes all existing tags, if applicable.
+  Updates the tag of the task at `index` 2 to "urgent and removes all existing tags, if applicable.

 ### 2.12.
 Updating status of task: `done`